🗜️ Print & design · 4 min read

 Optimize your STL →

-For 3D scans and sculpts, cutting 60–75% of triangles is usually invisible — an FDM nozzle can't reproduce detail finer than about 0.4 mm anyway.
-Organic shapes tolerate more reduction than hard-edged CAD parts, where flat faces are already efficient.
+Rule of thumb For scans and sculpts, cutting 60–75 % of triangles is usually invisible, because an FDM nozzle cannot reproduce detail finer than about 0.4 mm anyway.